vintagedave/Fontimize/README.md

 ### Full reference

-#### `optimise_fonts_for_html_files()`
+#### `optimise_fonts_for_files()`

 This is likely the method you want to use.

-Optimises / subsets fonts based on a set of input HTML files on disk, and (automatically) the external CSS files that those HTML files reference.
+Optimises / subsets fonts based on a set of input files on disk, and (automatically) the external CSS files that any HTML files reference.
+Files are parsed as HTML if they have a `.htm` or `.html` file extension (user-visible text is extracted and CSS is parsed), otherwise files are treated as text.
 Returns the list of found CSS files and a map of the old to new optimised font files.

 Parameters: